SpaceForever/Spiral-Labs/cat/Space Fancy Blogs/the-demon-on-my-shoulder-is-dead.md

 I was terrified.
 I'd adjusted to the demon's presence, knowing it left whenever I completed an exam.
 But the exam was two years away!

 I began to shake ferociously to try and get the demon off, a foolish, foolish move.
 I knew any attempts to reliquinquish myself from the demon's grasp would only lead to more pain, and this time wasn't an exepction.
-It pierced it's claws into my skin.
-I cried out in the classroom.
+It dug its claws in depeer in retaliation, piercing through my skin.
+I cried out into the classroom.

 After a while, I apologised to the demon.

+It stayed.

 —